Juice Wrld: Death

 On December 8, 2019, Higgins was aboard a private Gulfstream jet flying from Van Nuys Airport in Los Angeles to Midway International Airport in Chicago.
 Law enforcement officers were waiting for the jet to arrive, having been notified by federal agents, while the flight was en route, that they suspected there were guns and drugs on the plane.
 Law enforcement officials said that they found 70 lb of marijuana on the aircraft and said several members of Higgins's management team aboard the flight told them that Higgins had taken "several unknown pills", including allegedly swallowing multiple Percocet pills while police were on board the plane searching the luggage.

-Higgins had a convulsion episode and a seizure; two doses of naloxone (Narcan), an emergency medication, were administered, as it was suspected that he had an opioid overdose.
+Higgins had a convulsion episode and a seizure; two doses of emergency medication naloxone (Narcan) were administered, as it was suspected that he had an opioid overdose.
 Chicago PD were told a man (Higgins) had suffered a medical emergency at around 2:00 local time (8:00 GMT).
 Higgins was transported to the nearby Advocate Christ Medical Center in Oak Lawn, where he was pronounced dead.
 The Cook County Medical Examiner's Office did not initially determine the cause of death.
 On January 22, 2020, it was announced that he had died from toxic levels of oxycodone and codeine.
 Higgins's funeral was held on December 13, 2019, at the Holy Temple Cathedral Church of God in Christ in Harvey.
 Friends and family were in attendance, including collaborators Ski Mask the Slump God and Young Thug.

-Reactions

 Fellow rapper Boosie Badazz suggested that the pilot of the plane was ultimately responsible for Higgins's death, referring to him as being a snitch.
 In fact, Higgins had been suspected by federal authorities of illegal activity following an incident that occurred in November 2019 before he departed for Australia, which prompted a search of his plane.
 Badazz gave an interview threatening violence upon the pilot before later recanting, after reflecting on the dangers of young artists suddenly being overwhelmed with money.

-Rapper Uncle Murda addressed the death of Juice Wrld in his annual 'Rap Up' song for 2019.
-He paid respects recognizing Juice WRLD's legacy:
+Rapper Uncle Murda purported that Higgins's overdose was not due to clinical addiction.